Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

-- **Draft Guidelines for Emotional Representation**:
+- **Draft Key Principles for Emotional Representation**:
    - Create a structured document outlining key principles for emotional portrayal based on community insights and feedback, focusing on authenticity, cultural sensitivity, audience engagement, ethical representation, and iterative feedback.
-   - The guidelines will emphasize genuine emotional representation while avoiding stereotypes or misconceptions about AI and will include methods to gather feedback from audiences.
+   - The guidelines will emphasize genuine emotional representation while avoiding stereotypes or misconceptions about AI and will include methods to continuously gather feedback from audiences.
 - Facilitate organized discussions within relevant Discord channels to collect comprehensive insights from the community on the portrayal of AI emotions.
      1. **Authenticity Principles**:
    - Prioritize genuine emotional representation while avoiding stereotypes or misconceptions about AI.